infinite-devops/infinite-devops.github.io/scripts/readme.md

 ## Markdown

-- Copy the last markdown and set a new name
+- Copy the last markdown (from post folder) and set a new name using the sequence
 - Title should not contain spaces.
 Use underscore
 - Customize these fields: thumbnail_image_url, datetime (year/month/day), duration and change the id of vocaroo url